 The use of marker vaccines depends on a discriminatory test able to distinguish between vaccinated and naturally infected animals.
-In combination with the E2 subunit vaccine, ELISAs detecting antibodies directed against the E^{ms} protein can be used as discriminatory tests.
-However, commercially available E^{ms}-specific ELISAs are less sensitive and specific than conventional CSF E2 antibody ELISAs.
-It is recommended to use the discriminatory tests on a herd basis and not for diagnostic analysis on samples of single animals (European Commission, 2003; Floegel-Niesmann, 2001; Schroeder et al., 2012).
+In combination with the E2 subunit vaccine or other marker vaccines that induce CSFV E2-specific antibodies in the absence of a CSFV E^{rns}-specific immune response, an ELISA detecting CSFV E^{rns}-specific antibodies can be used as discriminatory tests.
+However, commercially available E^{rns}-specific ELISAs are less sensitive and specific than conventional CSF E2 antibody ELISAs.
+It is recommended to use such discriminatory tests on a herd basis and not for diagnostic analysis on samples of single animals (European Commission, 2003; Meyer et al., 2017; Pannhorst et al., 2015).

-More information on commercial kits for diagnosis can be obtained from the OIE Reference Laboratories.
+More information on commercial kits for diagnosis can be obtained from the WOAH Reference Laboratories.
 Even though commercial test kits may have been thoroughly validated before licensing, each lab must perform batch control with selected (positive and negative) reference sera prior to use.
+This must also be applied with regard to the use of in-house ELISAs.